 Causes of Stage Fright: Key Takeaways

-Presenting to an audience can often be incredibly difficult.
-However, this article has hopefully taught you how to overcome stage fright.
-It is important for you to realize that we are often too hard on ourselves and our criticism is usually unfair.
+Presenting to an audience can often be incredibly nerve-wracking, but it is important for you to realise that we are often too hard on ourselves and our criticisms are usually unfair.
+Stage fright is a completely normal thing to experience, and like anything else, you can learn to minimise the effects and present your best self.

 For more articles regarding self-improvement, check out our article on The Art of Communication.